 How does “open enrolment” work?

 You’re welcome to join Life Skills class any time there is a space available!
-Once joining class, you will attend 6 consecutive weekly classes to complete your full program.
-The curriculum is specially designed such that classes may be taken in any order.
+Once in class, you will attend 6 consecutive weekly classes to complete your full program.
+Any holidays will be clearly indicated, adn the school is closed for long weekends.

 In the case of a COVID-related shut down, illness, quarantine, students in the In-Person Life Skills program will be transferred into the Virtual Life Skills format to complete their remaining classes.
 Students will already be familiar with the virtual platform because this is where their at-home reference information is found!